 CAUTION: When using the "PUSH/PULL" method, you must use a scale to prevent overfilling the storage tank.
 Once the "PUSH/PULL" siphon is started, it can continue and overfill the storage tank even if the tank is equipped with a float level sensor.
 The siphon can continue even when the machine is turned off.
-You must manually close
+You must manually close the valves on the tank and the unit to prevent overfilling the recovery tank.

-SET-UP DIAGRAM FOR "PUSH/PULL" METHOD
+DIAGRAM FOR "PUSH / PULL" METHOD

-Push pull only works with large systems where the liquid is readily accessible.
-Do not use this method on systems that contain less than 15 pounds as it may not work.
+Push/pull method only works with large systems where the liquid is readily accessible.
+Do not use this method on systems that contain less than 15 lbs. as it may not work.